passionroro/passionroro/README.md

 > [crossword]() : recreating a scratch game that I like

+> creation of a brainfuck interpreter and reader

+> website for an environmental association

 ## Other

 > Creating a website for our student association.
 Still up [here](https://bde42lausanne.github.io/) or [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ)!